sbrl/bloworm/README.md

 ### Requirements
 Bloworm requires the following PHP modules:
 * `openssl` - used to generate secure random numbers for login tokens
+* `zlib` - used when users are exporting their data

 ## Libraries
 This section contains a list of interesting libraries I have found that may or may not be useful when building this thing: